-We believe that post COVID patients coming to a post-acute care environment is the best place for them.
-The COVID virus obviously affected patients that already have pre-existing medical conditions especially respiratory issues.
+We believe that respiratory patients coming to a post-acute care environment is the best place for them.
+The long hospitalization length of stay obviously affected patients that already have pre-existing medical conditions especially respiratory issues.

 They are not ready for a discharge home, but they really do not need to tie up a hospital bed in an acute care facility.
 So that’s where transitional care come in.
 We are able to accept those medically stable patients, not requiring on-site physician care and continue that level of care and begin the rehabilitation process.

 Islands as a post-acute care facility that specializes in ventilator and tracheostomy care management and being able to successfully wean patients off the ventilator and tracheostomy tube decannulation.
 We are the perfect place to take care of these patients.
-These post COVID patients are challenge to rehabilitate since they are medically complex.
+These ventilator and tracheostomy patients are challenge to rehabilitate since they are medically complex.

 On day one, we start assessment for weaning and decannulation with our Pulmonologist.
 Physical therapy would come in on day two to assess and start the physical therapy at the bedside.
 We mobilize the patients early sometimes even get them walking even before they are weaned off the ventilator or tracheostomy tube decannulated.